queso-fuego/amateuros/README.md

 - For bochs: In the /build folder, run 'make bochs'; or in the /bin folder, run 'bochs' or 'bochs -q', or some other way of starting bochs that you prefer.
 - For qemu: In the /build folder, run 'make run'; or in the /bin folder run 'qemu-system-i386 -drive format=raw,file=OS.bin,if=ide,index=0,media=disk'.

 Note: Qemu seems to run and act better than bochs, so I have switched to using it full time.
-If anything is broken on bochs and not on qemu let me know.
+If anything is broken on bochs let me know.